 Course Description: Personal Finance prepares students for successful management of their personal finances.
 It is a course that addresses the knowledge, skills, attitudes, and behaviors associated with the management of family economics and financial education.
-A project-based approach will be utilized.
 Dave Ramsey Foundations in Personal Finance will be used as our curriculum.

 Homework: The students will have time in class to work on assignments anything not finished in class will be homework.